Wendyf02/Employee-Tracker/README.md

   Then using your terminal to execute app.js

   ## Usage
-  Open your terminal and change to correspondiung directory.
+  Open your terminal and change to corresponding directory.
   Run "node app.js" and you will be prompted  with option.